 What is a Chevra Kadisha?

-A Chevra Kadisha is a group of men and a group of women who perform the traditional Jewish ritual of preparing individuals for burial.
+A Chevra Kadisha translates as “a holy group”.
+It is a group of community members who perform the traditional Jewish ritual of preparing individuals for burial (tahara).
 This service is one of Chesed Shel Emet (ultimate kindness.)
-In order to maintain the dignity of the one who has died, the ritual is performed by Chevra members who are the same gender as the deceased.
-The community (serving all but the non-Orthodox) Chevra Kadisha in Portland, Oregon is called Chevra Kavod haMet (society for honoring the dead).
+Traditionally, the ritual is performed by a team of four Chevra members, who are the same gender as the deceased.
+In some Chevra Kadishas teams now include gender non-conforming individuals.
+The community Chevra Kadisha in Portland, Oregon, serving the non-Orthodox Jewish community, is called Chevra Kavod haMet (society for honoring the dead).
+Chevra Kavod haMet actively welcomes all Jews as team members, no matter how they identify.
+Our service is also available to any member of the LGBTQ+ community.

 Mission of Chevra Kavod haMet